 Medium-dark roast coffee beans pair nicely with brewing methods that can extract the deeper, richer flavors in the beans.

-The full immersion of a French press draws out the heavy body and robust roast flavors characteristic of medium-dark beans, while the high pressure used in espresso concentrates the coffee’s oils and solids into a potent, syrupy shot that complements these bolder roasts.
+The full immersion of a French press draws out the heavy body and robust roasty flavors of medium-dark beans, while the high pressure used in espresso concentrates the coffee’s oils and solids into a potent, syrupy shot that complements these bolder roasts.

 Other strong coffee brewing methods like Moka Pot, Cold Brew, and Aeropress also work well with Medium Dark roast.